Here Come the Marines: Plot

-After Slip is drafted into the Marines, the rest of the gang volunteer so they can be with him.
-Sach gets in trouble for first impersonating a doctor and then, while serving kp duty, creating a bouillon capable of melting any known metal.
-When he's called into their colonel's office for punishment, Sach discovers that his father Horace 'Hard Head' Debussey Sr. served with the colonel in WWI and is subsequently promoted to sergeant.
+After Slip is drafted into the Marines, the rest of the gang follow him.
+Sach finds trouble, first for impersonating a doctor and then, while serving KP duty, creating a bouillon capable of melting any known metal.
+When he is called into the colonel's office for punishment, Sach discovers that his father Horace "Hard Head" Debussey Sr. served with the colonel in World War I, and Sach is promoted to the rank of sergeant.

-Sergeant Sach draws the ire of his men through multiple drills and by constantly keeping them on their toes with a whistle.
+Sach draws the ire of his men through multiple drills and with his persistent whistle.
 During a march, they find a soldier left for dead on the side of the road.
-Slip discovers a playing card next to the marine and traces it to Jolly Joe Johnson's gambling house.
-They pay a visit to the casino & suspect that the gambling house is cheating after losing all of their money.
-Back on base, the boys attempt to have Sach busted back down to private by slipping what they assume to be an inert training bomb into his bed at night under the assumption he'll cause a ruckus and be punished.
-The MPs arrive with a captain who, after scolding Sach for not recognizing a dud, tosses the bomb out the barracks window where it promptly explodes.
-Sach is awarded a medal for heroism and promoted to staff sergeant.
-He is later promoted to tech sergeant for leading the men during a field exercise.
+Slip discovers a playing card next to the soldier and traces it to Jolly Joe Johnson's gambling house.
+They visit the casino and suspect that it is cheating after they lose all of their money.
+Back on base, the boys attempt to have Sach demoted by slipping an inert training bomb into his bed at night, hoping that he will cause a ruckus and be punished.
+The MPs arrive with a captain who scolds Sach for not recognizing a dud and then tosses the bomb outside, where it explodes.
+Sach is awarded a medal for heroism and promoted to the rank of staff sergeant.
+He is later promoted to the rank of technical sergeant for leading the men during a field exercise.

-Several days later, the boys break into the gambling house at night and are discovered by Jolly Joe and his gang.
+Several days later, the boys enter the closed gambling house at night and are discovered by Jolly Joe and his gang.
 A fight ensues, but two Marine intelligence officers arrive in time to arrest the criminals.
-Sach, having been framed for having a girl in the barracks is stripped of his promotions, but a new colonel is now in charge and fought with a soldier named 'Wildcat' Terry Mahoney.
-Under the guise of being a relation, Slip is promoted and promptly gets even with Sach by taking him on a long drill before letting on that he has no idea who 'Wildcat' Mahoney is.